 When the police arrived, the man very calmly explained what had happened.
-His rooster hadn’t crowed, and worried that someone might have poisoned it because he’d heard of that kind of thing happening, he came out into the yard to investigate.
+His rooster hadn’t crowed as it usually did every morning.
+Worried that someone might have poisoned it because he’d heard of that kind of thing happening, he’d come out into the yard to investigate.
 He’d found this woman who’d killed his rooster and was trying to run off with the body.

 “And look,” he said, pointing to the bag at Kwan’s side, “she brought an entire bag of Borax with her to poison it.”